infinivision/mtcnn_ncnn/README.md

 # MTCNN NCNN Implementation
 -----------------------------
-the application can be run on X86 and ARM platform.
+the application can be run on X86 and ARM platform with Neon optimization.

 # How to build
 ## clone the repo